dgschwend/sunrise-clock/README.md

 [![Image of Speaker inside][i_speaker_inside]][speaker_inside] [![Image of Tweeter][i_tweeter1]][tweeter1]

-Subwoofer Speaker uses the Glass Sphere as Body.
-Sealing of Glass Sphere using Silicone Ring.
+Subwoofer Speaker uses the Glass Sphere (from an IKEA Fado Lamp) as Body.
+Sealing of Glass Sphere using custom Silicone Ring.
 No apsorptive material in sphere yet... might improve frequency response!

 [![Image of MP3 Player][i_mp3]][mp3]
 [![Image of Dark State][i_dark]][dark]